 Christmas Eve transfer the plastic stocking bag contents into the real stockings, and put the presents under the tree.
 Then go to bed at a reasonable hour for once and rest easy knowing you haven’t misplaced a single gift this year—a true Christmas miracle.

 Happy gifting everyone!

 Christmas paper is not recyclable.
 Brown paper is a more eco-friendly option.
-You cam make it pretty and festive by stamping or adding bows or greenery.
-Wrapping with reusable fabric in another great option.
-Or use holiday gift bags which you can reuse for years.
+You can make it festive by stamping or adding bows or greenery.
+Wrapping with reusable fabric is another great option.
+Or use holiday gift bags and reuse for years.